-The AU Park kitchen shown below had a similar problem.
+The American University Park kitchen reconfiguration project shown below had to solve a similar problem.
 The separate kitchen and breakfast room were both too small for the family enjoy.

-The interior designers developed a solution here that was rather daring.
-As the diagrams show, the designers combined the kitchen and breakfast room, blocked the center hall, and relocated a coat closet, allowing the clients to get a full run of cabinets and a large stove.
+The kitchen designers developed a solution here that was rather daring.
+As the before/after kitchen remodeling plans show, the designers combined the kitchen and breakfast room, blocked the center hall, and relocated a coat closet, allowing the clients to get a full run of cabinets and a large stove.
 The layout also blocked off a rear window to add storage cabinetry.
 They compensated for the lost natural light by doubling the size of a window on the right hand side of the former breakfast room.

 Learn about how to approach a kitchen design and remodeling project by downloading The Definitive Guide to Kitchen Design & Remodeling Success.